Yoast/wordpress-seo/readme.txt

 6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.

 == Changelog ==

 = 9.6.0 =
 Release Date: February 5th, 2019

+## Enhancements:

+* Removes schema (JSON+LD) output from 404 pages.
+* Improves the Google Search Console table accessibility by removing a duplicate button.
+* Improves the code to better comply to the coding standards.

 ## Bugfixes:

 * Fixes a bug where an empty feed would be available for non-existing pages.
 Props [stodorovic](https://github.com/stodorovic).

-## Enhancements:

-* Prevents `vendor_prefix/j4mie/idiorm/demo.php` from being released.
+* Prevents `vendor_prefix/j4mie/idiorm/demo.php` from being included in the release.
-* Removes all JSON output from 404 pages.
-* Improves the Google Search Console table accessibility by removing a duplicate button.

 ## Other:

+* Props to [Kingdutch](https://github.com/Kingdutch) for helping improve our open source content analysis library.
 * Improves the redirect upsell when user clicks on create redirect in the search console overview.
-* Props to [Kingdutch](https://github.com/Kingdutch) for helping improve our open source content analysis library.

 = 9.5.0 =
 Release Date: January 22nd, 2019